 - The way I did it here was to simply whisk together my filling, then strain it and pour into my mini crusts.
 Everything bakes together.
 Doing it this way saves steps and results in an incredibly smooth filling that slices beautifully.
 It’s firm but still has that silky mouthfeel we all love in a great lemon tart.

-I like to keep my lemon tart crust super simple
+my press-in lemon tart crust is super simple

 In keeping with the quick and easy theme, the shortbread crust for these tarts is a press-in, rather than roll-out, kind of deal, so put away the rolling pin and use your (clean!) hands.
 The poppy seeds add a bit of interest to this otherwise very classic crust.
 They look pretty and provide a nice delicate crunch.
 Leave ’em out if you want.